AntonioTorres23/OpenGL_Notes/Advanced Data.md

 glBufferSubData(GL_ARRAY_BUFFER, 24, sizeof(data), &data);
 ```

 Yet another method for getting data into a buffer is to ask for a pointer to the buffer's memory and directly copy the data in memory yourself.
-By calling `glMapBuffer` OpenGL returns a pointer
+By calling `glMapBuffer` OpenGL returns a pointer to the currently bound buffer's memory for us to operate on.